Chile braces for constitutional referendum in the wake of violent clashes

 Chile’s constitution was drafted by the regime of Gen. Augusto Pinochet without popular input and ratified by a contested referendum in 1980.

-Chile saw a stunning economic rise after the country transitioned to democracy three decades ago, with some economists describing its upward trajectory as the “miracle of Latin America” in the early 2000s.
-Critics argue that wealth, power and influence, however, remained overwhelmingly concentrated in a small, insulated elite, and that the constitution sanctified private property but offered insufficient support for social welfare.
+The country saw a stunning economic rise after it transitioned to democracy three decades ago, with some economists describing its upward trajectory as the “miracle of Latin America” in the early 2000s.
+Critics argue that wealth, power and influence, however, remained overwhelmingly concentrated in a small, insulated elite, and that the constitution offered insufficient support for social welfare.

 To speed up the country’s economic rise, the government largely privatized health care and education.
 Chile has become one of the most unequal countries of all Organization for Economic Cooperation and Development members.